breatheco-de/content/src/content/lesson/what-is-sql-database.md

 SELECT username FROM user WHERE email='info@breatheco.de'
 ```

-☝ In this example, we request from the database all users with the email address equal to "info@breatheco.de".
+☝ In this example, we request from the database all users with an email address equal to "info@breatheco.de".

 > If you want to earn the respect of a developer, you need to get comfortable with SQL.
 You will use it A LOT when working with data.

 ### Origins of SQL and Databases

-In a world in which the presence of data is becoming more and more important due to its significant impact on decision making and the proliferation of business processes guided by data and information, databases are the best way to store them.
+In a world in which the presence of data is becoming more and more important due to its significant impact on decision-making and the proliferation of business processes guided by data and information, databases are the best way to store them.
 In fact, a fundamental component of Industry 4.0 is precisely this technology.
-From data we will be able to carry out Data Mining, Machine Learning and automation processes, but everything starts from databases.
+From data, we will be able to carry out Data Mining, Machine Learning and automation processes, but everything starts with databases.

-The origin of databases was the `.txt` and `.csv` files, which, although they allowed storing a large amount of information, the data were easy to corrupt and difficult to access.
+The origin of databases was the `.txt` and `.csv` files, which, although they allowed storing a large amount of information, it made the data easy to corrupt and difficult to access.

 ![Edgar Codd](https://github.com/breatheco-de/content/blob/master/src/assets/images/11fcd6d8-6177-4f42-b4e0-7b6475f24b0a.jpeg?raw=true)